envato/knuckle_cluster/README.md

 * Optionally integrates with [aws-vault](https://github.com/99designs/aws-vault) for AWS authentication

 ## Development Status
 Is being used in production for various projects and is considered stable.
 Any new features/bug fixes etc are most welcome!
-Test coverage is minimal...

 ## Installation